onyx-and-iris/vban-cmd-python/README.md

 ### `VbanCmd` (lower level)
 #### `vban.public_packet`
-Fetches a new RT Data Packet (some values will still be in byte form)
+Fetches an RT Data Packet (some values will still be in byte form).

 #### `vban.set_rt(id_, param, val)`
 Sends a string request RT Packet where the command would take the form: